Unitary Complexity and the Uhlmann Transformation Problem: Introduction

-\paragraph{Breaking falsifiable quantum cryptographic assumptions.} Finally, we consider the general notion of a \emph{falsifiable quantum cryptographic assumption}, which can be seen as a quantum analogue of the notion of a falsifiable assumption considered by Naor~\cite{Naor2003} as well as Gentry and Wichs~\cite{cryptoeprint:2010/610}.
+\paragraph{Breaking falsifiable quantum cryptographic assumptions.} While we don't know yet if the hardness of the Uhlmann Transformation Problem is necessary for computational quantum cryptography, we show that the hardness of the \emph{succinct} Uhlmann Transformation Problem is necessary for the security of a wide class of quantum cryptographic primitives.
+We consider the general notion of a \emph{falsifiable quantum cryptographic assumption}, which can be seen as a quantum analogue of the notion of a falsifiable assumption considered by Naor~\cite{Naor2003} as well as Gentry and Wichs~\cite{cryptoeprint:2010/610}.
 Our notion of a falsifiable quantum cryptographic assumption captures almost any reasonable definition of security in quantum cryptography which can be phrased in terms of an interactive \emph{security game} between an adversary and a challenger.
 We show the following generic upper bound on the complexity of breaking falsifiable quantum cryptographic assumptions (see \cref{thm:falsifiable} for the formal statement):

 \begin{theorem}[Informal] A falsifiable quantum cryptographic assumption is either information-theoretically secure, or the task of breaking security reduces to $\SuccinctUhlmann$. \end{theorem}

 Since $\SuccinctUhlmann$ is complete for $\avgUnitaryPSPACE$ (\cref{thm:intro:succinct-uhlmann-unitary-pspace-completeness}), this means that $\avgUnitaryBQP \neq \avgUnitaryPSPACE$ is a necessary complexity-theoretic assumption for computational quantum cryptography.
 This suggests that unitary complexity provides the appropriate framework to establish a close link between complexity theory and quantum cryptography, as recent work~\cite{Kretschmer21,ananth2022cryptography,morimae2022quantum,kqst23,lombardi2023one} has shown that traditional complexity theoretic assumptions are not always linked to quantum cryptography in the way one would expect.